Information about Amlodipine

 Amlodipine may cause itching in some patients, though it is an uncommon side effect.
 If it is severe and worries you, contact your doctor.

-Q. Is Amlodipine hard on the kidneys?
+Q. Is Amlodipine bad for the kidneys?

 Q. Should I take Amlodipine in the morning or at night?